waveshareteam/LCD-show/README.md

 ### Description:

 This is a 3.5inch TFT LCD with resistive touch panel, has 480x320 resolution.
 Can support any revision of Raspberry Pi.
-Driver is provided for Raspbian/Ubuntu Mate/kali and Retropie.
+Driver is provided for Raspbian/Ubuntu Mate/kali.

 ### Website: